Advertiser Disclosure

 Bill payments are “push” payments, initiated from your online banking.
 To make a bill payment, enter the account number for the payee on the bank’s interface.
 They’re the easiest condition to meet – if you’re collecting credit card rewards, a payment to any of those cards would qualify.

 Note that internal transfers from chequing to a credit card at the same bank don’t count.
-For example, paying your HSBC World Elite Mastercard statement from your HSBC chequing account wouldn’t meet the bill payment requirement.
+For example, paying your Scotiabank Gold American Express Card statement from your Scotiabank chequing account wouldn’t meet the bill payment requirement.

 Pre-authorized payments are “pull” payments, initiated from the external body receiving the payment.
-To set this up, enter your chequing account’s transit number on the external payee’s interface.
+To set this up, enter your chequing account’s transit number and other information on the external payee’s interface.

 Some billers that allow this include utility providers, telecom companies, and American Express credit cards.
 Any of these can also be “pushed” via bill payment as well.

-Sometimes there is a minimum amount for pre-authorized payments.
-For instance, a BC Hydro bill of $17/month can’t be used it to qualify for banking offers that require at least $50 per pre-authorized payment.
+Sometimes, there’s a minimum amount for pre-authorized payments.
+For instance, a BC Hydro bill of $17/month can’t be used to qualify for banking offers that require at least $50 per pre-authorized payment.

 Direct deposit specifically refers to a type of incoming payment that your bank recognizes as a payroll deposit.
 Income that serves a similar purpose, such as a pension or government benefits, would also register the same way.